askanirakshitha-gif/sih2k26/README.md

 The architecture supports integration with India's digital healthcare ecosystem through the **ABHA/ABDM** framework, subject to required APIs and authorization.

-### 🏥 EMR/EHR Integration
+### 🏥 EMR/EHR Integration { will be implemented if necessary}

-The system can be extended to communicate with compatible electronic medical record systems.
+The system can be extended to communicate with compatible electronic medical record systems

 ---